arkayenro/arkinventory/ChangeHistory.md

  - fixed - (dragonflight) issue with bank and reagent bank tooltips

 # known issues
- - BankFrame no longer opens via the BANKFRAME_OPENED event so i cannot unregister it to stop it from opening and it will always open.  hiding the bank interface in any way closes the bank.  i havent found a way around this yet.
+ - (Dragonflight) BankFrame no longer opens via the BANKFRAME_OPENED event so i cannot unregister that to stop it from opening and it will always open.
+Hiding the bank interface in any way closes the bank completely (which closes my window).  i havent found a way around this yet.
- - reagentbank slots are no longer readable in dragonflight unless the bank is open
+ - (Dragonflight) reagentbank slots are no longer readable unless the bank is open

 # to do
  - check issue with outfit rule and equipment manager (in wrath? its always been weird)